CarletonURocketry/hybrid-engine-ui/README.md

   - `data_handlers.py` - Contains all code for processing data
   - `recording_and_playback.py` - Contains all code for handling recording and playback of data
   - `logging.py` - Contains all code for handling logging
+  - `config.py` - Contains code for loading the ui with preset values from `config.json`.
+Primarily for default threshold lines on graphs and multicast settings.